Modern Slavery Act | Smurfit Kappa

 Our Direct Operations

-In addition to our Speak Up Policy there is also a 'Speak Up' service in place, which allows anyone to raise a concern across all key communication channels, including telephone, email and online.
-It is available in 21 different languages, 24/7/365 and provides confidentiality and/or anonymity and assurance of non-retaliation.
+As part of our Speak Up Policy, there is also a ‘Speak Up’ Service in place.
+The Speak Up Service is run by an independent third party and allows anyone to raise a concern across all key communication channels, including telephone, email and online.
+It is available in 21 languages, 24/7/365 and provides confidentiality and/or anonymity and assurance of non-retaliation.

 All UK units/plants and depots continue to be assessed in line with the Ethical Trading Initiative standard or National SMETA 4 Pillar standard to ensure all direct operations are regularly assessed and mitigating risk factors as they arise.
 Formal action plans are reviewed on a regular basis to eliminate risk within our direct operations and to review continuous improvement.